rjhansen/prague-gpg/README.md

 ## What do I need to run it?

-Python 3.6 and GnuPG 2.0.15 or later.
+UNIX, Python 3.6, and GnuPG 2.0.15 or later.
 There are no other dependencies.

 ## What does it check for?